I want urinal partitions mandated inside all men’s restrooms.

 Yep, you already know that because it’s a simple conundrum.
 You’re also aware that the fear can manifest itself in countless ways.

 Maybe it’s the fear of how much work the writing will require.
 Maybe it’s the fear of people crapping on your ideas.
-Maybe it’s the fear of finishing, but producing something that falls short of your expectations.
+Maybe it’s the fear of finishing, and producing something that falls short of your expectations.

 But straight up, navigating the fear and criticism is the bare minimum cost of entry if you want to become the writer you’re meant to be. – Tweet that